 Debate must always be relevant to the motion before the Council Meeting, where debate is not relevant, the Chair shall request the speaker to confine their debate to the motion.

 58. Speaking Times

-- 58.1 Subject to rule 58.2, a Councillor shall not speak longer than: - 58.1.1 three minutes on any motion or amendment; and - 58.1.2 three minutes as the mover of a motion exercising a right of reply or a closing comment. - Despite rule 58.1, a Councillor's speaking time may be extended once by a further three minutes with the Consent of the Chair.
+- 58.1 Without exception, a Councillor shall not speak longer than: - 58.1.1 six minutes on any motion or amendment; and - 58.1.2 three minutes in exercising a right of reply.

 59. Foreshadowing Motions